andy0530/ECS171-Final-Project/README.md

 modelTwo.fit(X_train.astype('float'), y_train,verbose=0)
 ```

-The number of nodes in each of the hidden layers are then increased.
+The number of nodes in each of the hidden layers is then increased.
 Following this is another classification report generation.
 The code is the same as above.

 ```
 modelThree = Sequential()